Pokémon Go maker Niantic unveils Black Developers Initiative

-Pokémon Go maker Niantic announced today it has created a Black Developers Initiative (BDI).
+Pokémon Go maker Niantic announced today that it has created a Black Developers Initiative (BDI).
 It will provide access, opportunity, resources, and mentorship to Black game and augmented reality developers.

-The announcement is a follow-up on commitments the company made last summer after unrest in the wake of the murder of George Floyd.
+The announcement is a followup on commitments the company made last summer after unrest in the wake of Minnesota police killing of George Floyd.
 At that time, Niantic said that it was donating the proceeds toward both diversity-related nonprofits as well as starting its own initiative to help Black game and AR developers.

-“During last summer’s Black Lives Matter protests for racial justice, I discussed Niantic’s commitment to change and how we would take action to continue to be a force for good in the world,” said John Hanke, CEO of Niantic, in a blog post.
+“During last summer’s Black Lives Matter protests for racial justice, I discussed Niantic’s commitment to change and how we would take action to continue to be a force for good in the world,” said Niantic CEO John Hanke in a blog post.
 “Those efforts have included supporting our Black and underrepresented minority employees, empowering all employees to combat systemic racism and social injustice, and creating powerful, scalable impact through the culture, ideas, and role models we help to create.”

-The total money raised was $13 million via the Pokémon Go Fest 2020 event, said Trinidad Hermida, head of diversity and inclusion at Niantic, in an interview with GamesBeat.
+The Pokémon Go Fest 2020 raised $13 million, said Trinidad Hermida, head of diversity and inclusion at Niantic, in an interview with GamesBeat.
 Roughly $6 million of that money will go toward this initiative.

 “We responded to everything that was going on last summer, after the murder of George Floyd, and decided to put action behind our initiatives internally and express externally that we are supportive,” Hermida said.
-“And so we did that by taking our proceeds from our Pokemon Go Fest, which was international.
+“And so we did that by taking our proceeds from our Pokémon Go Fest, which was international.
 This is our commitment coming full circle.”

 Hermida said the team didn’t want to take its existing developer support initiative and turn that into an initiative for Black developers.
 Rather, she said the team did its due diligence in creating a strong foundation.